Aegean Airlines Business Class Review: Is It Worth the Upgrade?

 Aegean Airlines Business Class Review: The old lounge at Athens International Airport

 The selection of food and beverages is one of the best I’ve seen in European lounges.
 You will find a wide variety of salty and sweet options, ranging from traditional Greek spinach pie and meatballs to cakes and alcoholic drinks to sodas.
 Of course, you’ll also have plenty of coffee options.
-The sofas and chairs are comfortable to unwind or work before catching your flight.
+The sofas and chairs are comfortable for unwinding or working before catching your flight.
 Overall, this is a great place to spend some time before you leave Athens behind.

 Last but not least, the lounge has free Wi-Fi and a couple of desktop computers.
 Overall, this is a typical Star Alliance Lounge, and its brand-newness means that you’ll have a pleasant stay there.